lngnmn2/planC/docs/progn.md

 Understanding the &ldquo;memory model&rdquo; (the stack, the heap and the procedure calling conventions) is still essential, to see the &ldquo;whys&rdquo; behind what Java, lets say, (or C++) do.

-<a id="org508a94e"></a>
+<a id="org267d36d"></a>

 ## C++

 The &ldquo;C with classes&rdquo; (and structs with methods) was really nice and indeed a &ldquo;++&rdquo; to C.

 Then something went wrong.
-Novadays people would blame &ldquo;the C legacy&rdquo;, while, in fact, it is reluctance to restrict the possible behavior of pointers and references, in exactly the same way that &ldquo;Simple Typing&rdquo; restricted the original Lambda Calculus to get rid of paradoxes.
+Nowadays people would blame &ldquo;the C legacy&rdquo;, while, in fact, it is reluctance to restrict the possible behavior of pointers and references, in exactly the same way that &ldquo;Simple Typing&rdquo; restricted the original Lambda Calculus to get rid of paradoxes.

 Modern C++ is a *dogmatic talmudism*, if you remember the old-speak.
 It takes huge amount of resources to make it just work (Google Chrome, JVM).

 Fuck it.
-Use Rust or Ada (unfortunately, both lack high quality libraries for almost everyhing.
+Use Rust or Ada (unfortunately, both lack high quality libraries for almost everything.
 Rust has a lot of amateur low-effort crappy crates).

 Not having proper [parameterized] Algebraic Types and Type-Classes or Traits is a sign of a crappy imperative language built by *unqualified*.
 Adding them later *ad-hook* resulted in abominations like Java Generics or the STL.

-<a id="orga887135"></a>
+<a id="org879d3c5"></a>

 ## Java